 BLAKE NIWA Ambassador

-This year there will be three BLAKE NIWA Ambassador Programmes available encompassing climate, atmospheric, ocean and freshwater sciences.
+This year there will be four BLAKE NIWA Ambassador Programmes available encompassing climate, atmospheric, aquaculture, ocean and freshwater sciences.
 Details of each programme are described below.

 National Institute of Water & Atmospheric Research (NIWA)